jjdarcy/cantrilltips/README.md

 Some tips for using Adrian Cantrill's courses on https://learn.cantrill.io/.
 Submit a PR to add or improve upon this repository.

 ## Introduction
-This site gathers many of the questions asked on the [TechStudySlack](https://techstudyslack.com/) workspace to help the community find answers and help them study effectively.
+This site gathers many of the questions asked on the [TechStudyDiscord](https://discord.gg/tsd) server to help the community find answers and help them study effectively.

 * Read the [FAQ](FAQ.md)
-Frequently asked questions on the slack workspace.
+Frequently asked questions on the discord server.
 Some questions are asked multiple times others are pasted from conversations on the workspace.
 Please add a PR if you think something is missing

 * [The most effective process](tips/process.md) for studying
 Its very important to adopt the correct process for your studies.